The Diverse Sources Database was called Source of the Week when this post was published. The post and its headline have been updated.

 An expert who can speak on a trending topic: Each week, we choose experts who can speak to a current issue or event.
 The top source on our homepage is the newsiest; for example, Dr. Krutika Kuppalli, an infectious diseases physician, was featured as COVID-19 began appearing in the U.S.

-A source in Atlanta: Use the “Browse by location” menu to see sources from Georgia.
+A source in Atlanta: Use the “Browse by location” option in the hamburger menu to see sources from Georgia, or just search on “Atlanta” or “Georgia.”
 Check to see if the expert still lives in the listed city or state, though, as they may have moved since we spoke to them.

 The tools and methods we use to find SOTW experts can also help you mix up your source base.